phungdiep1997/xxx/05_lecture.rst

 ----------

 - Ways to create dict: literal, dict comprehension, dict(list of tuples)
+- What is a real dict, says English-Vietnamese dict? what are its properties?
+  So does Python dict
 - Only hashable objects can be used as key
 - Present several real-world dicts
 - Iterate over dict (k,v, items(), keys(), values())